 In 5 games this season, Evans only has 3 catches for 53 yards.
 Mike Wallace has those numbers in the first minute of any game.

-DeSean Jackson—Like the the rest of his Eagles’ teammates, Jackson hans’t produced at all this season, and was benched in a game last week by Andy Reid after dropping two touchdown catches.
-Unhappy that he hans’t received a contract extension, Jackson pouted and failed to play to his potential.
+Like the rest of his Eagles’ teammates, Jackson hasn’t produced at all this season, and was benched in a game last week by Andy Reid after dropping two touchdown catches.
+Unhappy that he hasn’t received a contract extension, Jackson pouted and failed to play to his potential.
 Only 35 catches and 2 TDs so far.
-Isn’t the best way to get a huge contract is to play like you deserve it?
+Isn’t the best way to get a huge contract is to play as you deserve it?